 Degree-seeking students in master’s level graduate programs are advised by program faculty.
 Students are assigned advisors in each program upon admission.
 Once admitted, students are oriented by faculty in their individual programs.
 Students typically complete a plan of study with an advisor or committee during the first semester of enrollment after admission to the degree program.
 Once completed, these plans of study are submitted for approval.

 Students in this category may take courses in any college at the graduate level on a space-available basis providing course and program restrictions are met.
-The COE has set the limit of three courses or twelve (12) hours on coursework that can be earned in non-degree-seeking status and applied to a graduate degree.
-In some cases (as with our TIP Certification program) the number of hours carried forward may be increased.
-This should be done in writing you’re the graduate program advisor.
+The COE has set the limit of three courses or twelve (12) hours on coursework that can be earned in non-degree seeking status and applied to a graduate degree.
+In some cases (as with our TIP Certification program), the number of hours carried forward may be increased.